jackedison/Card_Counting/README.md

 * 75% penetration
 * 3 to 2 blackjack payout
 * Dealer stands on soft 17

+The ruleset will be printed at the beginning of the game.

 ### Argparse adjustments
 Game parameters and ruleset can be adjusted through command line using argparse.